COVID-19 Vaccination

 Who can get vaccinated against Covid-19?

-- Everyone aged 12 and over, and some children aged 5 to 11, can get a first and second dose of the vaccine.
+- Everyone aged 12 and over can get a first and second dose of the vaccine.

 How do you get a Covid-19 vaccination in Coventry and Warwickshire?